FREVA-CLINT/freva-deployment/docs/Installation.md

-# Installation the Free Evaluation Framework Freva
+# Deployment of the Free Evaluation Framework Freva

-As mentioned before the installation process for reva can be seperated in different steps, these are :
+The code in this repository is used to deploy freva in different computing environments.
+The general strategy is to split the deployment into 4 different steps, these are :
 - Deploy MariaDB service via docker
 - Deploy a Hashicorp Vault service for storing and retrieving passwords and other sensitive data via docker (this step get automatically activated once the MariaDB service is set)
 - Deploy Apache Solr service via docker
-- Deploy the core library ([evaluation_system](https://gitlab.dkrz.de/freva/evaluation_system)) and a command line interface (cli)
+- Deploy command line interface backend ([evaluation_system](https://gitlab.dkrz.de/freva/evaluation_system))
-- Deploy a web web base ui ([freva_web](https://gitlab.dkrz.de/freva/freva_web))
+- Deploy web front end ([freva_web](https://gitlab.dkrz.de/freva/freva_web))

-> **_Note:_** A vault server is auto deployed once the mariadb server is deploed.
+> **_Note:_** A vault server is auto deployed once the mariadb server is deployed.
 The vault centrally stores all passwords and other sensitive data.
 During the deployment of the vault server a public key is generated which is used to open the vault.
 This public key will be saved in the `evaluation_system` backend root directory.
 Only if saved this key and the key in the vault match, secrets can be retrieved.
 Therefore it might be a good idea to deploy, the mariadb server (and with it the vault) and the `evaluation_system` backend togehter.

 On *CentOS* python SELinux libraries need to be installed.
 If you choose to install ansible via the `install_ansible` you'll have to use `conda` to install libselinux for your CentOS version.
 For example : `conda install -c conda-forge  libselinux-cos7-x86_64`

-## Pre-Requisites
+# Pre-Requisites
 The main work will be done by [ansible](https://docs.ansible.com/ansible/latest/index.html), hence some level of familiarity with ansible is advantagous.
 Since we are using ansible we can use this deployment routine from a workstation computer (like a Mac-book).
 You do not need to run the depoyment on the machines where things get installed.
 The only requirement is that you have to setup ansible and you can establish ssh connections to the servers.
-### Preperation on windows based system.
+### Preparation on windows based system.
 Currently ansible is not natively available on windows based systems.
 To install the deployment on a window system you have two basic options:

-#### Installation on Windows via cygwin:
+#### 1. Installation on Windows via cygwin:
 You can use the unix runtime environment [cygwin](https://www.cygwin.com) to download and install the needed software.
 Just follow the steps listed on the web page to setup cygwin on your windows system.
 In order to be able to install the freva deployment programm you'll first need to install the following packages via cygwin:

 - python3